ashwin027/Registry/Readme.md

 #### Migrations
 To create the database and seed data, run the following commands from a command prompt window,

-First we need to install the dotnet ef core tools package (remmeber to restart powershell after install),
+First we need to install the dotnet ef core tools package (remember to restart powershell after install),

 `dotnet tool install --global dotnet-ef`